Cap32/babel-register-cli/README.md

 babel-register-cli
 =========================

 Just like babel-node, but using babel-register.
-So you could it in production.
+So you could use it in production.

 ## Why